Dr. John Happel | Feb 3, 2018 | 0

 Risks of Laser Hair Removal Updated – www.laserhairPittsburgh.com

 Safety of Laser Hair Removal in a Doctor’s Office vs. Other Choices

-Effectiveness of Laser Hair Removal in a Doctor’s Office
+Effectiveness of laser Hair Removal in a Doctor’s Office vs. Other Choices

 The risks of laser hair removal are not widely known or discussed in med spa and salon advertisements.
 Since I wrote about laser hair removal in July 2016, things have changed.

 New laws have been passed like the one in Virginia on July 1, 2017 by Representative Mark Keam D-Vienna to help regulate the field of laser hair removal.
 Med spas were the target of this law according to local news stations.
 A janitor severely burned a patient’s back after attempting laser hair removal.

 Lawsuits remain on the rise for laser hair removal injuries.
 Do a Google search to discover the latest published cases.
 Most cases remain unreported when settlements are made.

 Here’s a recent example from Aug 18, 2017 of someone with severe burns of her legs after laser hair removal which landed the patient in the hospital.